beyondcode/expose/docs/getting-started/sharing-your-first-site.md

 # Share your first site

-Once you have installed Expose, you are ready to go and share your local sites.
+Once you have installed Expose, you are ready to go and share your first local site.

-The easiest way to share your local sites is by going into the folder that you want to share and run `expose`:
+The easiest way to share your local sites is by going into the folder that you want to share and run the `expose` command from your command line:

 ```bash
 cd ~/Sites/my-awesome-project/